 This is a blog site displaying the work of current Library Graduate Trainees based around Cambridge University Colleges and Faculties.
 The site was founded in 2004 and provides information on careers in librarianship and the CILIP graduate trainee scheme, as well as an insight into life as a graduate trainee in Cambridge.

 The 2014-2015 graduate trainees started in August and September.
-We update the website on a weekly basis with information about events, visits and our library experiences.
+We update the website regularly with information about events, visits and our experiences thus far.
 We will be writing blogs to allow prospective trainees to get a feel for the working week at each of Cambridge’s trainee posts.

 The views expressed in this site are those of the authors and in no way represent the official view of The University of Cambridge, or of any individual College of the University.
 While every care has been taken to ensure the accuracy of the information presented here, the authors cannot be held responsible for any errors or omissions, nor for the content of external websites linked to from this site.